Twisted Method: Hiatus and the death of Andrew Howard (2005–2011)

 In July 2005, Twisted Method went on an "indefinite hiatus" after guitarist Andrew Howard and drummer Ben Goins quit the band.
 Howard left because he wanted to be with his family after becoming a father, and Goins found Christianity.

 Andrew Howard was found dead in his bed on Friday afternoon, September 16, 2005, aged 23.
-His exact cause of death remains unsolved, but an preliminar analysis of his body found traces of methadone, an enlarged heart from cocaine abuse and also a small injury in his larynx from unknown origin.
+His exact cause of death remains unsolved, but a preliminary analysis of his body found traces of methadone, an enlarged heart from cocaine abuse and also a small injury in his larynx from unknown origin.

 The remaining Twisted Method members, Derrick Tribbett and Derek DeSantis, quickly formed a new group named Makeshift Romeo.
 In addition to Makeshift Romeo, vocalist Derrick "Tripp" Tribbett fills in on bass for Dope, and bassist Derek DeSantis has joined the band EkoTren, which toured with Ill Niño.
-Tribbett also recorded solo material under the stagename Sinister and collaborated with John Rich.
+Tribbett also recorded solo material under the stage name Sinister and collaborated with John Rich.